irit-melodi/educe/docs/tutorial.rst

 Tutorial
 ========

-Note: if you have downloaded the attelo source code, the tutorial is available as iPython notebooks in the doc directory
+Note: if you have downloaded the educe source code, the tutorial is available as iPython notebooks in the doc directory

 .. toctree::